d12frosted/elpa-mirror/melpa/evil-cleverparens-readme.txt

-Use Vim/evil like modal editing with lisp without screwing up the structure of your code.
+Use Vim/evil like modal editing with Lisp without screwing up the structure of your code.
 Tries to offer useful alternatives for behavior which would otherwise be destructive.

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;